Reviewed for accuracy by the PayoutMath team — US sellers and creators who use these platforms · Last verified 25 April 2026

 Net payout estimate

-TuneCore is the distributor most active independent artists settle on, for one structural reason: a flat $18/year fee for unlimited releases and 0% cut of royalties.
+TuneCore is the distributor most active independent artists settle on, for one structural reason: a flat annual fee (three tiers: Rising Artist $24.99, Breakout Artist $34.99, Professional $49.99) for unlimited releases and 0% cut of royalties.
 At any meaningful streaming volume, the maths beats per-percentage cuts (CD Baby’s 9%, label deals’ 15-25%+) decisively.

 The calculator above estimates what you net via TuneCore given your stream count and the dominant DSP your audience streams from.
 For the full picture across multiple DSPs, run it once per platform using the stream split from your TuneCore stats page.